 I had grown up mostly with Beethoven and Mozart and, adding to that, a little bit of everything.
 However, since those were the days of 78s, we couldn’t get anything like operas, but had to be content with overtures – Wagner (Tannhaüser), von Weber (der Freischütz), Beethoven (Leonore, Egmont), Mozart (Marriage of Figaro, Don Giovanni) and the like.
 And in those days one also had excerpts of operas and single movements of symphonies.
 The year I graduated from high school we had a record player constructed with all the right components but with an ugly box to house all these parts in.
 Never mind, it worked and the sound was good.

 Arne’s first LP record was a birthday present from his mother in July, and it was the entire opera comique of Carmen – Fritz Reiner conducting and Rise Stevens singing Carmen.
 Oh joy!
-It was the summer of 1953 when I was back from France and all I cared about was being back with my family, even though the ‘refrigerator’ was about twenty meters from the house in a dug-out with steps leading down to the very cool space in the underground.
+It was the summer of 1953 when I was back from France and all I cared about was being back with my family, even though the ‘refrigerator’ was about twenty meters from the house we rented in a dug-out with steps leading down to the very cool space in the underground.
 We were living our gypsy life in a totally primitive house close to my uncle’s house in southern Småland.
-So to listen to our first LP record we had to go to a cousin of Mother’s house in the town next-door.
-We all sat around listening solemnly, but in something close to ecstasy.
+So to listen to our first LP record we had to go to a cousin of Mother’s house in Tingsryd, the town next-door.
+We all sat around listening solemnly, in something close to ecstasy.
 The sound was marvelous.
-I can not remember who sang Carmen.

 It often happened that after work I was lying just listening to my music, on the wonderfully comfortable sofa which was also practically indestructible.
-We had it even in Paris after all the years in New Rochelle in Westchester, and we only finally gave it to a friend when we got tired of the new cover I’d had had put on in New Rochelle had turned from brown to reddish brown.
-The man who did the recovering for me said ‘They just don’t make them like that any more.’
-This wonderful sofa I had bought myself with the money I’d made on the part-time teaching job during my last year in Lund.
+We had it even in Paris after all the years in New Rochelle, Westchester, NY.
+We only finally gave it to a friend in Paris, when the new cover I had got put on in New Rochelle had turned from brown to reddish brown.
+The man who did the recovering for me said “They just don’t make them like that any more.”
+This wonderful sofa I had bought myself with the money I had made on the part-time teaching job during my last year in Lund.

-I would relax from my day of teaching and shopping on the way home and when Roland came home he was all surprised to see that I wasn’t busy preparing dinner in the kitchen.
+I would relax from my day of teaching and shopping on the way home and when Roland came home he was all surprised to see that I was not busy preparing dinner in the kitchen.
 Well, there were no scenes of course, just mild surprise.

 On the way back we had to ski downhill through a fores, since I was not a good enough skier to go down the slalom hill.t.
 It was a bit difficult to find a path between the trees but I think I made it not too badly.
 What I clearly remember was the little ditch that was just before one gets back to the bottom of the slope.
 I said, Oops, am I going to manage that without falling?
 Well, I did.
 I was pleased with myself.

 The day we left the house it had snowed so heavily that Roland first had to dig a deep path out from the house to the road.
 That vacation was actually even more memorable than future ski vacations in Vermont about six or seven years later I had become a somewhat more skilled skier.

 So, there were a few hogh points during our thr ee years of married life, but I had made my decisionn.
-I wanted to go on with my life outside of the little world I’d been hemmed into.
-I felt sad and guilty about leaving Roland, who was basically a good man, but I just couldn’t limit my life to the narrow borders drawn up by this marriage.
+I wanted to go on with my life outside of the little world I had been hemmed into.
+I felt sad and guilty about leaving Roland, who was basically a good man and who loved me, but I just could not limit my life to the narrow borders drawn up by this marriage.
 There was a whole world outside and my life was so far from over.
 I had to move on.

 The school where I was teaching those three years played an important part in the change of my way of looking at the world around me.
 Since I had next to no teaching experience, apart from the part-time job for one term while I was still a student, thinking I could combine a part-time teaching job with doing a minor in philosophy.
 It didn’t work out and I made very little progress in my philosophy studies that term.

-So now I settled for a job in a vocational school close to where we were living in a northern suburb of Stockholm.
+So teh year of our marriage I settled for a job in a vocational school close to where we were living in Sundbyberg, a northern suburb of Stockholm.
 That turned out to be very lucky for me.
-My colleagues were vocational teachers, electro-mechanics, car mechanics, a wood working teacher, and a wide range of non-academic subjects.
+My colleagues were vocational teachers, electro-mechanics, car mechanics, a wood working teacher, a hair-dresser and a wide range of non-academic subjects.

-There were also two not-any-more-young men who were what we call civil economists, graduates from a very prestigious school, Handelshögskolan, comparable to the French grande école, Hautes Etudes Commerciales, HEC.
-They had both been in business and Sven F who became a very good friend of mine had at one time been the CEO of AB Sunlight (Sunlight, Inc.) in Nyköping, the city south of Stockholm where Arne and Mother now lived.
+There were also two not-any-more-young men in my school who were what we call civil economists, graduates from a very prestigious school, Handelshögskolan, comparable to the French grande école, Hautes Etudes Commerciales, HEC.
+They had both been in business and Sven Frösell who became my very good friend had at one time been the CEO of AB Sunlight (Sunlight, Inc.) in Nyköping, the city south of Stockholm where Arne and Mother now lived.
 These two colleagues had both had very unhappy previous life experiences and my friend Sven who was twice my age had been married to a socialite who was a good friend of Jussi Björling and his wife.
 I guess taht Sven who was a Stockholmer moved to Nyjköping after his divorce from this socialite wife.

 Sven said that his wife would party all night and go to bed when he got up to go to work.
-About Jussi Björling, the world-renowned and wonderful tenor who sang mostly at the Metropolitan Opera in New York City, Sven’s wife said that stupid Jussi would have been nothing if it hadn’t been for his highly intelligent wife who organized his career.
-Usually it’s an agent who does this job, but maybe his wife was his agent.
+About Jussi Björling, the world-renowned and wonderful tenor who sang mostly at the Metropolitan Opera in New York City, Sven’s wife said that stupid Jussi would have been nothing if it had not been for his highly intelligent wife who organized his career.
+Usually ii is an agent who does this job, but maybe his wife was his agent.

 The same thing is said, by the way, about the fabulous Met soprano, Joan Sutherland, dubbed la Stupenda, who was supposed to owe her great career to her husband, Australian conductor and pianist Richard Bonynge.

-These two highly educated civil economists, my friend Sven and the other civil economist, called by jis last naeml, Glaumann, by everybody, had both become alcoholics and they could no more hold a position in a big company.
+These two highly educated civil economists, my friend Sven and the other civil economist, called by jis last naeml, Glaumann, by everybody, had both become alcoholics and they could no more hold a position in big business.
 So there they were, out of place in a vocational school where they taught business subjects to the best students we had, the ones who had opted for a low-level career in business.
-There were nevertheless several quite bright students there and I taught them English and Swedish.
+There were allthesame several quite bright students there and I taught them English and Swedish.

-After my first year, a commercial junior college (Gymnasium) was added to the school under the same principal, but with Sven as the pedagogic director of the new school.
+After my first year at the vocational school, a commercial junior college (Gymnasium) was added to the school under the same principal, but with Sven as the pedagogic director of the new school.
 In terms of teaching, things became far more interesting for me, since I would now be teaching commercial English and also French.
 Sven taight English and the buisness subjects.
 After two years in this junior college, students graduated with a commercial baccalauréat and with about as much pomp and circumstance as at the graduations from an ordinary Gymnasium.

 I finished my term of student teaching with a good grade and was hired for the following term to teach English, Swedish and – German (!).
 I first told the principal’s secretary who handled the hiring, that I couldn’t teach German.
 She said ‘How many years of German did you have in high school?’
 I said ‘Seven’.
 So she decided without batting an eye lid: ‘Of course you can teach it.’
 It was the second term of a beginners’ class.

-At this time Arne’s brother Birger’s family were back from five years in Greenwich, Connecticut and that turned out to be a major turn in my life.
-(See ‘After Stockholm’)
+At this time Arne’s brother Birger’s family were back from five years in Greenwich, Connecticut and that turned out to be a major change in my life.
+(See Chapter 16 – My wonderful new family)